 Biceps Tendon Injury

-A biceps tendon injury can occur as a result of overuse or severe injury.
-While biceps tendon tears are not as common as others, there is no way for the body to achieve distal biceps repair on its own when the torn tendon reaches the elbow.
-This type of tendon tear usually requires surgery to repair any distal biceps tendon rupture and to regain full strength in the shoulder joint and function of the biceps muscle.
-However, this procedure should be performed within a few days of the tendon ruptures.
+An injury in the biceps tendons can occur due to overuse or severe injury.
+While biceps tendon partial tears are not as common as others, there is no way for the body to achieve distal biceps repair on its own when tendon tears reaches the elbow.
+This type of torn tendon usually requires surgery to repair any distal biceps tendon tear, relieve pain, and to regain full strength in the shoulder joint and function of the biceps muscle.
+However, this minimally invasive surgery should be performed within a few days of the biceps tendon ruptures.

 Dr. Goldberg is calming and professional.